eranamar-zz/eranamar.github.io/_posts/2017-05-12-Recurrent-Neural-Network---Dropout-for-LSTMs.markdown

 <a class="toc" name="toc-Subsection-3.5">3.5</a> Zoneout
 </h2>
 <div class="Unindented">
-The very last dropout variation is by <a class="URL" href="https://arxiv.org/abs/1606.01305">David Krueger et al</a>, from 2017.
+The very last dropout variation (to the day I wrote this post) is by <a class="URL" href="https://arxiv.org/abs/1606.01305">David Krueger et al</a>, from 2017.
 They suggested to treat the memory vector <span class="MathJax_Preview"><script type="math/tex">
 \mathbf{c}^{\left(t\right)}
 </script>
 </span> and the output vector (a.k.a <i>hidden</i> vector) <span class="MathJax_Preview"><script type="math/tex">